jaupe/uwotm8/README.md

 # uwotm8
-A vector-algebra calculator for calculations using extreme brevity.
-It's inspired by Arthur Whitney's K programming language.
+A toy vector-algebra calculator for calculations using extreme brevity.
+It's inspired by APL.
 The name - uwotm8 - comes from a well known British slang derived from mobile phone slang

 ## Introduction